Voiceless velar lateral affricate

+In Hiw, a language spoken in Vanuatu, a lateral affricate occurs as an allophone of /g͡ʟ/, a prestopped velar lateral.

 Zulu and Xhosa have a voiceless lateral affricate as an allophone of their voiceless velar affricate.
 Hadza has an ejective velar lateral affricate as an allophone of its velar ejective affricate.
 Indeed, in Hadza this [k͜𝼄ʼ] contrasts with a palatal lateral ejective affricate, [c͜𝼆ʼ]. ǁXegwi is reported to have contrasted velar /k͜𝼄/ from alveolar /t͜ɬ/.